Games and Amusements Board: Sports and activities

 It is also mandated to crack down against illegal gambling practices in professional sports.

 Leagues

 The following are the national and top-flight sports leagues that are sanctioned by the GAB.

 GAB considers leagues where participating athletes "play for pay" should be under its supervisions under its mandate.
-In November 2018, the GAB has announced plans to put leagues which meets this criteria under its supervision such as volleyball league Spikers' Turf despite some of the leagues' players still simultaneously playing in collegiate leagues.
+In November 2018, the GAB has announced plans to put leagues which meets this criterion under its supervision such as volleyball leagues, Spikers' Turf and Maharlika Pilipinas Volleyball Association, and football league, PFF Women's League despite some of the leagues' players still simultaneously playing in collegiate leagues.